RichardBack/PetHotelManagement/README.md

 ### Artifact Enhancement:

-The integration of Python with MySQL, using the **MySQL-connector-python** library, allowed for the efficient management of pet and customer data.
+Integrating Python with MySQL, using the **MySQL-connector-python** library, allowed for efficiently managing pet and customer data.
 Key enhancements included:

 **Streamlined Data Models**: Designed for efficient data access and scalability.